Countryside Broadband FAQ (View PDF)

 • Can I keep my old email address?

-Yes.
-You can collect your email from your POP3 mailbox in the same way as normal except that the mail will be delivered using the broadband connection.
-When sending mail you will not be able to use the SMTP server provided by your existing ISP.
+Yes, but see above.
+If you normally read your email with a web browser, nothing changes.
+If you use an email program on your PC such as Outlook, Windows Mail etc. then you can collect your email in the same way as normal.
+When sending mail you will only be able to use the SMTP server provided by your existing ISP if it allows authentication.
 This is to prevent servers being used to send spam.
-Countryside Broadband provides an SMTP server for you to send mail.
+If your ISP does not offer this, Countryside Broadband provides an SMTP server for you to send mail.
 This requires one simple change to the settings of your email client program.

-• May I continue to use my existing Internet Service Provider (ISP)?
+• Can I continue to use my existing Internet Service Provider (ISP)?

 • Will I get web space with my subscription, and if so, how much?

-Countryside Broadband is primarily a supplier of high-speed Internet access; we will not provide web space initially.
-We are looking at setting up a scheme with a third party provider to make web space available to our customers in the future.
+Countryside Broadband is primarily a supplier of high-speed Internet access; we do not provide web space.
+We can help to find appropriate suppliers of web space hosting.

 • Why do I have to pay by Direct Debit?